writememe/ansible-mel-meetup-2020/README.md

 and leverages some vendor specific information in the `group_vars/` directory using Ansible roles and Jinja2 templates and output them to the `configs/compiled/<inventory_hostname>` folder.

-There are four roles at present in this playbook and overall solution:
+There are four roles at used in this playbook:

 #### Roles